aporeto-inc/gaia/doc/documentation.md

 ##### `POST /sshidentities`

-Creates a new SSH Identity Certificate.
+Creates a new SSH certificate.

 #### Attributes